-Part III: What we oldie news consumers have in common with the young'uns
+Part IV: What we oldie news consumers have in common with the young'uns

 Few of my friends – and they range from alt to democratic and Democrat – give much attention to the bite-sized stories offered by television and mainstream media as news these days.